-Ishqbaaz REDUX Is Best Gift To The Fans, The Writer Promises Lot Of Drama, Surprises & Romance!
+Ishqbaaz REDUX Is The Best Gift To The Fans, The Writer Promises Lot Of Drama, Surprises & Romance!

 Shivaay’s Character In Redux

-"This Anika cooks and also believes in God, she has mommy issues while with Shivaay is still the protector because that is the character of Shivaay which has been loved.
+"This Anika cooks and also believes in God, she has mommy issues while Shivaay is still the protector because that is the character of Shivaay which has been loved.
 He is the great wall.
 He is still the eldest but is darker, he doesn't know how to express, how to hug, his sister is his lifeline.
 There is lack of love in his life.
 He is still that 3-year-old child who saw his parents fight followed by a gunshot."

 Anika’s Character In Redux